AskrG/Code_Portfolio/README.md

 *created: 15-May-2023*

-*last updated: 16-May-2023*
+*last updated: 16-April-2024*

-# Repository: Machine-Learning
+# Repository: Fei Code Portfolio
-Contains python projects from 3 courses at UZH
+Contains python and matlab projects from courses and projects
+1. one of the files (*5_train*) from my master's project.
+(Please contact me for more codes in preprocessing, etc.)
+2. a folder '*EEG*', from my research intern projects.
+(Please contact me for more preprocessing codes, etc.)
-1. four selected files (*iML_w08* - *iML_w12*), from the course 22HS ML Machine Learning - an Interdisciplinary Introduction
+3. four selected files (*iML_w08* - *iML_w12*), from the course 22HS ML Machine Learning - an Interdisciplinary Introduction
-2. a folder '*Eye-tracking*', contained 2 course works from 23FS Eye-trakcing - experiment design and machine learning methods
+4. a folder '*Eye-tracking*', contained 2 course works from 23FS Eye-trakcing - experiment design and machine learning methods
-3. four team projects projects (*FDS_1* - *FDS_3*) with Zihan ZHANG (Zihan-Zhang) for the course 22HS Foundations of Data Science (Informatics MS core course)
+5. four team projects (*FDS_1* - *FDS_3*) with Zihan ZHANG (Zihan-Zhang) for UZH Informatics MS core course.

 # Contents

-### NeuroAI project - analyzing iEEG using LLM
+### 1. NeuroAI project - analyzing iEEG using LLM
 5_train:
 Passing data to GPT2 with hugging face API.
-(Requires update on parameters like 8bit optimizer, but the basic structure is there.
-Please contact me for more codes)
+(Requires update on parameters like 8bit optimizer, but the basic structure is there.)

-### EEG analysis - analyzing EEG using basic signal processing packages in python and matlab
+### 2. EEG analysis - analyzing EEG using basic signal processing packages in python and matlab
-bg_1:
+bg_analysis:
 analyze individual cognitive load using wavebands (Delta band, Alpha band, etc.)

 cl_preprocess:
 preprocess EEG data for each participants

-cl_report:
+cl_analysis:
 analyze individual musical sensitivity and emotions according to cluster and wavebands.

-### Machine Learning - an Interdisciplinary Introduction ###
+### 3. Machine Learning - an Interdisciplinary Introduction ###

 iML_w12:
 forecast time series data using LSTM RNN